 This is where the Foamular 150 NGX really falls short.

-Buried in the small print of its EPD is a critical indicator that reveals a disturbing figure — the new and “improved” XPS board consumes 650% more fresh water in its production than its older version.
+Buried in the small print of its EPD is a critical indicator that reveals a disturbing figure — the new and “improved” XPS board consumes many times more fresh water in its production than its older version.

 Let’s stop for a moment and consider this disturbing amount of freshwater consumption.
 And let’s ask ourselves: why would one bother specifying low-flow toilets and showerheads while needlessly consuming thousands of gallons of freshwater specifying an insulation product like this?